Counselling at Reach

-Adults –the majority of our clients are individual adults, who typically present issues such as….stress, loss, anxiety and depression (as diagnosed by their GP), abuse, trauma and many other difficulties, as well as those who just sense there is a better way ahead for them.
+Adults –the majority of our clients are individual adults, who typically present issues such as stress, loss, anxiety and depression (as diagnosed by their GP), abuse, trauma and many other difficulties, as well as those who just sense there could be a better way ahead for them.

 Couples – we offer marriage and relationship counselling that covers a broad spectrum of areas: from small improvements in communication and learning to resolve difficult conflicts right through to couples struggling to stay together or seeking to recover and rebuild after there has been an affair.
 We are passionate about helping married couples.

 Children and young people – we are really pleased to be able to offer counselling to those under the age of 17 (with parental permission) in Liverpool and Chester.
 Our younger clients are often facing issues of loss, anxiety, bullying, self-esteem, eating disorders and many other challenges that impact young people today.

 If you are in any doubt as to whether counselling at Reach may be helpful for you please call the office to discuss this further.
 We would be delighted to speak to you.

 Please click here if you would like to arrange an appointment.

 Counselling at Reach helped us to open the book of our marriage and write a better story